 Are you righteous and just in the way you treat your wife?
-If you hunger and thirst for righteousness, then you are all about being righteous in your most intimate of relationships.
-If you are not doing it at home, nothing you do outside the home matters to God.
+If you hunger and thirst for righteousness, then you’re all about being righteous in your most intimate of relationships.
+If you’re not doing it at home, nothing you do outside the home matters to God.

 Verse 7 “Blessed are the merciful, for they shall receive mercy.”

-If you want mercy from God (and we certainly all need that), you need to be merciful to your wife.
-If you feel you are not receiving mercy in your life, start by looking at how well you are offering mercy to your bride.
+If you want mercy from God (and we certainly all need it), you need to be merciful to your wife.
+If you feel you’re not receiving mercy in your life, start by looking at how well you’re doing at offering mercy to your bride.

-A note on versions: Last week I quoted a scripture from the Message and a couple of folks expressed concern about this.
-I have mentioned before that I do not see the Message as a good choice for study, but that it can sometimes help look at scriptures in a new way, and that can be very beneficial.
+A note on versions: Last week I quoted a scripture from the Message and a couple of folks expressed concern.
+I have mentioned before I don’t see the Message as a good choice for study, but it can sometimes help look at scriptures in a new way, which can be very beneficial.
 I would never build a case based on the Message.

 Great tweet of the week:

 Busyness will rob your time with your mate.
 Prioritize your marriage or everything else will eventually paralyze it. @mrgwrks

 Links to blog posts that stood out to me this last week:

 Note: Due to a challenge from Justin and Megan at Do Not Disturb, a number of blogs this week did posts about “What we do in our marriage”.
 I have listed some of these, with “WE DO” in the description so you can seek them out or ignore them as you like,